CCI-MOC/hil/docs/rest_api.md

 Create an hnic named `<hnic>` belonging to `<headnode>`.
 The headnode must not have previously been started.

-Possible errors:

-* 404, if the headnode does not exist.
 * 409, if:
   * The headnode already has an hnic by the given name.
   * The headnode has already been started.